LAST WEEK IN A NUTSHELL

 CROSS ASSET VIEWS AND PORTFOLIO POSITIONING

 - We are underweight Europe ex-EMU equities.
 The region has a lower expected earnings growth and thus lower expected returns than the continent, justifying our negative stance.
-“Brexit” negotiations remain a risk, while negotiations on new trade relations are stalling.

 - We are underweight bonds and keep a short duration

 - We expect rates and bond yields to rise gradually after the strong decline in recent weeks.

 - A slower but still expanding European economy could lead EMU yields higher over the medium term.
 There is an unfavourable carry on core and peripheral European bonds.
 The ECB appears accommodative and will add a new TLTRO.